JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.afk.exempt - When you have this permission you can't be kicked for being afk.
 (Recommended for vip)<br>
 uc.back.back.base - Allows you to use the back command.
 (Recommended for everyone)<br>
 uc.back.back.ondeath - Allows you to use the back command after you died.
 (Recommended for everyone)<br>
-uc.burn.burn - Allows you to use the burn command.
+uc.burn.burn.base - Allows you to use the burn command.
 (Recommended for admin)<br>
-uc.deaf.deaf - Allows you to deaf someone.
+uc.deaf.deaf.base - Allows you to deaf someone.
 (Recommended for mod)<br>
-uc.deaf.undeaf - Allows you to undeaf someone.
+uc.deaf.undeaf.base - Allows you to undeaf someone.
 (Recommended for mod)<br>
 uc.fly.fly.base - Allows you to change your own fly state.
 (Recommended for admin)<br>
 uc.fly.fly.others - Allows you to change other player's fly state.
 (Recommended for admin)<br>
 uc.food.food.base - Allows you to use the food command.
 (Recommended for admin)<br>
 uc.food.food.others - Allows you to use the food command on other players.
 (Recommended for admin)<br>
-uc.gamemode.gamemode.adventure - Allows you to change your own gamemode to adventure (Recommended for admin)<br>
 uc.gamemode.gamemode.base - Allows you to change your own gamemode (Recommended for admin)<br>
-uc.gamemode.gamemode.creative - Allows you to change your own gamemode to creative (Recommended for admin)<br>
 uc.gamemode.gamemode.others.adventure - Allows you to change a player's gamemode to adventure (Recommended for admin)<br>
 uc.gamemode.gamemode.others.base - Allows you to change a player's gamemode (Recommended for admin)<br>
 uc.gamemode.gamemode.others.creative - Allows you to change a player's gamemode to creative (Recommended for admin)<br>
 uc.gamemode.gamemode.others.spectator - Allows you to change a player's gamemode to spectator (Recommended for admin)<br>
 uc.gamemode.gamemode.others.survival - Allows you to change a player's gamemode to survival (Recommended for admin)<br>
+uc.gamemode.gamemode.self.adventure - Allows you to change your own gamemode to adventure (Recommended for admin)<br>
+uc.gamemode.gamemode.self.creative - Allows you to change your own gamemode to creative (Recommended for admin)<br>
-uc.gamemode.gamemode.spectator - Allows you to change your own gamemode to spectator (Recommended for admin)<br>
+uc.gamemode.gamemode.self.spectator - Allows you to change your own gamemode to spectator (Recommended for admin)<br>
-uc.gamemode.gamemode.survival - Allows you to change your own gamemode to survival (Recommended for admin)<br>
+uc.gamemode.gamemode.self.survival - Allows you to change your own gamemode to survival (Recommended for admin)<br>
+uc.geoip.country.base - Allows you to use the country command.
+(Recommended for admin)<br>
 uc.god.god.base - Allows you to toggle your own god mode.
 (Recommended for admin)<br>
 uc.god.god.others - Allows you to toggle other people's god mode.
 (Recommended for admin)<br>
 uc.heal.heal.base - Allows you to use the heal command.
 (Recommended for admin)<br>